apache/pulsar/site2/website/versioned_docs/version-2.6.4/security-authorization.md

 You must authorize the *proxy role* and the *original principle* to access a resource.
 Thus that resource can be accessible via the proxy.
 Administrators can take two approaches to authorize the *proxy role* and the *original principle*.

 The more secure approach is to grant access to the proxy roles each time you grant access to a resource.
-For example, if you have a proxy role named `proxy1`, when the superuser creats a tenant, you should specify `proxy1` as one of the admin roles.
+For example, if you have a proxy role named `proxy1`, when the superuser creates a tenant, you should specify `proxy1` as one of the admin roles.
 When a role is granted permissions to produce or consume from a namespace, if that client wants to produce or consume through a proxy, you should also grant `proxy1` the same permissions.

 Another approach is to make the proxy role a superuser.
 This allows the proxy to access all resources.
 The client still needs to authenticate with the proxy, and all requests made through the proxy have their role downgraded to the *original principal* of the authenticated client.
 However, if the proxy is compromised, a bad actor could get full access to your cluster.